 that bridges the EE with the matrix $m$.
-Notice that equations~\eqref{seq:ee_general} is the general expression of the EE in non-interacting subsystems with the density matrix equation~\eqref{eq:rhos} and the corresponding $m$ matrix defined in equation~\eqref{eq:mh_relation}.
+Notice that Eq.~\eqref{seq:ee_general} is the general expression for the EE in non-interacting subsystems with the density matrix Eq.~\eqref{eq:rhos} and the corresponding $m$ matrix defined in Eq.~\eqref{eq:mh_relation}.

 In our case, after turning on three QPCs, the $m$ matrix becomes $M$ for the subsystem $A$ (discussed in S1A).
-We then arrive at the expression of EE
+We then arrive at the following expression for the EE:

 Equations~\eqref{eq:chi_final2} and \eqref{eq:ee_our_case} build the connection between FCS and EE in an HOM interferometer.